Using Stem Cell Therapy for Elbow, Wrist, and Hand Pain

 The pain is caused by CMC joint instability, which occurs when the joint partially dislocates (subluxates).
 If the pain is severe, I usually use stem cells / PRP injections to resolve the condition.
 For milder cases, a few sessions of Prolotherapy or PRP alone might suffice.
 Our success rate with regenerative injections is over 85%, and I consider it the preferred treatment of choice.
 In my opinion Regenerative healing gives far superior results to surgical stabilization, and is a much more elegant solution to an annoying problem.

-Many years ago I had a patient who was a nurse and drove many hours to have treatment with me.
+Many years ago, I had a patient who was a nurse and drove many hours to have treatment with me.
 She was ready to quit her job because she could not adjust IV knobs for her patients.
 I urged her to postpone any career decisions for a month or two to give us a chance to treat it properly.
-We did three or four sessions of Prolotherapy and she recovered full function of the thumb. (note: today I probably would have recommended stem cell/PRP because it works faster and a single session might have sufficed!).
+We did three or four sessions of Prolotherapy and she recovered full function of the thumb. (note: today I probably would have recommended stem cell/PRP because it works faster, and a single session might have sufficed!).

 TFCC Tears